w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 * Seek information or training from accessibility and disability organizations
 * Set up assistive technology demonstrations and let people try them out

-First-hand experience of how people with disabilities access web content can be enlightening and inspiring.
-This can help others understand the benefits and value of accessibility.
+First-hand experience of how people with disabilities access web content is often enlightening and inspiring.
+This can help you and others to understand the benefits and value of accessibility.

 {:.no_toc}
 ### What is web accessibility?